raoul2000/yii2-wizflow/README.md

 // etc ...
 ```

-- add a new action in `APP_FOLDER/controllers/SiteController.php`
+- add a new action in `APP_FOLDER/controllers/SiteController.php`.
+This action is used during wizard navigation.

 ```php
 public function actions()